aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ### 23 PCB designs available

 for Smart Devices, A.I. enabled, designed in KiCad and ready to download, fabrication or order on [Tindie](https://www.tindie.com/products/aeonlabs/).
 In my PCB projects i give preference to [EspressIF ESP32 microchip](https://s.click.aliexpress.com/e/_DepDnsn).
 However designs are not limited to ESP32.

+**The most recent PCB design added is:** a 2.9 E-Ink Display that requires no batteries.

 Below there's a list of available Kicad Projects with PCB designs and components.
 Enjoy!

 In here one will find the folowing kind of solutions: